Great Palace Mosaic Museum: History

 The museum hosts the mosaics used to decorate the pavement of a peristyle court, dating possibly to the reign of Byzantine emperor Justinian I (r.
 527–565), although more recent analysis suggests a later date during the reign of Heraclius.
 It was uncovered by British archaeologists from the University of St Andrews in Scotland during extensive excavations at the Arasta Bazaar in Sultan Ahmet Square in 1935–1938 and 1951–1954.
-The area formed part of the south-western area of the Great Palace, and the excavations discovered a large peristyle courtyard, with a surface of 1872 m^{2}, entirely decorated with mosaics.
+The area formed part of the south-western area of the Great Palace, and the excavations discovered a large peristyle courtyard, with a surface of 1872 sqm, entirely decorated with mosaics.
 It was at this point that the Austrian Academy of Sciences, supervised by Prof. Dr. Werner Jobst, undertook to study and preserve the famous palace mosaic and to carry out additional archeological examinations (1983–1997) within the scope of a cooperative project with the Directorate General of Monuments and Museums in Turkey.

 The subject matter of the mosaics range from a Dionysian procession (the elephant and woman with a jug to many combat scenes featuring both human and non-human animal fighters.
 Intermixed are also various animals, including lions, eagles, snakes, and even multiple versions of the griffin.

 The museum was closed for restoration activities in July 2023.
 As of May 2024, the museum remains closed and a re-opening date has not been announced.